 I define branded entertainment as compelling programming with an agenda.
-As a developer, the first job is to understand that a branded series can’t live without a sponsor or a digital distribution partner.
+As a developer, the first job is to understand that a branded series (1) has to entertain its audience, (2) can’t live without a sponsor, and (3) must have a successful digital distribution partner or social media strategy.
 It truly has to be a win-win-win scenario for all involved.
+I take the time to understand the goals of the sponsor to ensure their messaging is properly infused into the content.
+I perform research, I dive deep into the RFP (if provided), and I write to move the audience on an emotional level.
+If I can make someone laugh, cry, be inspired, or look at something with a fresh perspective, I know that in the end the content will be shared and the client’s message will be amplified.
 To date, I’ve written digital show concepts for Verizon (Nuestra Voz), Nickelodeon (Carpool), Marie Claire (If The Shoe Fits), and many others.
 Contact me if you’d like to receive branded entertainment writing examples.

 Where branded entertainment is produced to reach a wide audience, branded content is designed to target specific demographics, customers, or employees.
 Gone are the days where “corporate” means unimaginative.
 There is no rule that says an employee engagement video can’t be unique, a company narrative can’t be emotional, or a facility tour can’t be entertaining.
 If there was such a rule, I’d be breaking it every day.
 I listen to the needs and objectives of the client, and write content that is designed to exceed expectations.
 I make it a habit to produce detailed storyboards, so every decision maker in the firm has a chance to approve the creative direction before shooting begins.
 I’ve been fortunate to develop content for financial firms, authors, charter schools, and Fortune 500 brands.
 Clients have included: Nielsen, Sprint, Donlen Corporation, Andre Walker Hair, Caris Life Sciences, Good Harbor Financial, CMN Events, and many more.